 Verse 29 stating, “He feeds and cares for it, just as Christ does the church”.
 Being Head of the church means that Christ cares for it, His body and feeds it (nourishes it).
 The husband, who is “one” with his wife, is to “love their wives as their own bodies”.
 They also are “head” of the wife in the same sense that they are to “love, feed and care for his” own body (meaning his wife).
 Being “head” therefore cannot and does not mean the husband is the “ruler”, the “boss” or the “lord” (as in heathendom).

-Regarding women’s clothing in Verses 9-10 these must be read according to their historical background.
+RE WOMEN’S CLOTHING.
+Verses 9-10 These verses must be read according to their historical background.
 Let William Barclay, world-renowned Scottish New Testament interpreter and profound scholar speak.

 “Ephesus, which was the city where Timothy served as Pastor/Teacher and Evangelist, was a city in the Roman Empire with a Greek background.
 The place of women in Greek, heathen religion was low.
 The pagan temple in Corinth had one thousand priestesses who were sacred prostitutes.
 A respectable Greek woman stayed in her own quarters.
 She did not appear at meals, never on the street alone, and did not go to any public assembly.
 With Christian women in a Greek Town, the case was different.
 They were taking an active and speaking part in Christian work.